isaiahcolson/travel-community/README.md

 - [x] The site-wide header.
 - [x] The name of the city.
 - [x] An iconic photo of the city.
-2. [ ] View a list of posts on the San Francisco page:
+2. [x] View a list of posts on the San Francisco page:
 - [ ] Sorted by newest first.
-- [ ] With the post titles linked to the individual post "show" pages.
+- [x] With the post titles linked to the individual post "show" pages.
-3. [ ] Use an "Add New Post" button on the San Francisco city page to pull up the new post form.
+3. [x] Use an "Add New Post" button on the San Francisco city page to pull up the new post form.
-4. [ ] Create a new post for San Francisco<!--(**Hint:** <a href="http://guides.rubyonrails.org/routing.html#nested-resources" target="_blank">nested resources</a>)-->.
+4. [x] Create a new post for San Francisco.
-5. [ ] Click "Edit" on ANY individual post, and be redirected to the edit form.
+5. [x] Click "Edit" on ANY individual post, and be redirected to the edit form.
-6. [ ] Click "delete" on ANY individual post, then:
+6. [x] Click "delete" on ANY individual post, then:
 - [x] See a pop-up that says: "Are you sure you want to delete #{title}?"
 - [x] If the user confirms, delete the post.

+My List
+[x] - change wayfarer logo to link to cities page for users [ ] - style add post button
+[ ] - style post in cities
+[ ] - reroute to city detail page after deleting a post [ ] - change photo for unique cities
+[ ] - bring in Xenia's work
+[ ] - sort list of posts by newest first
+[ ] - add a back to cities button at the bottom of post

 ### Bonuses